mgoellnitz/trackdown/README.md

 with your issues - and optionally other stuff - collected in it.

+# Design

+While TrackDown does not define an issue related workflow, it has some intended workflow elements which are supported:

+The issues are defined and maintained in a single [Markdown][markdown] file following the format given here.

+The commit hook of TrackDown reads the commit messages and modifies that issue collection if your commit messages relate to some of the issues.

+Additionally a roadmap file is automatically maintained for your tickets.

+The issue collection this way is held local on your machine and not remote in the database of a tracking system.
+(Which is something also [Fossil][fossil] supports.)
+Like with the source code, it is pushed to remote repositories if needed (or possible).
+The simple [Markdown][markdown] format and the usage of [GIT][git] as a backend support distributed, shared editing and later merging of the issues and the related notes in the issue collection.
+(This is where the parallel with [Fossil][fossil] ends).

 # The Format

 While sticking to only partly structured [Markdown][markdown] the following elements